Welcome to a huge list of psychological pricing strategies.

 That advice is pretty extreme.
 You can use discounts…you just need to use them properly.

 Where can you go wrong?
-If used too frequently (or too deeply), discounts can make people more price conscious moving forward.
+If used too frequently (or too deeply), discounts can make customers more price conscious moving forward.
 They’ll keep waiting for the next discount.

-Discounts can also lower people’s internal reference price for your product, causing them to buy less in the future (because your price will seem too high).
+Discounts can also lower the reference price for your product, causing people to buy less in the future (because your price will seem high).

-Reducing the frequency and depth of your discounts can help.
-However, this section will give you a few additional tactics to maintain the strength of your discounts.
+Reducing the frequency and depth of discounts can help.
+However, this section will give you a few other pricing tactics.

 - The Only 3 Acceptable Pricing Page Discounts — Lincoln Murphy